PoliMatteo/UI_Testing/README.md

 # POPUPS AND OTHER ICONS
  This Package contains the required assets to have a functioning PopUp system.
+ TextMeshPro is required to be in the project
 ## INSTALLATION NOTES
 Download the *WarningPopUps.unitypackage* file and open it into any Unity project.

 The unity project this package is imported into needs two different Canvas to work.
 The first one is the UI Canvas, which will  be called **Screen Space Canvas** from now on.
-Make sure the render mode for it is set to Screen Space. **You will also need to tag it as "CSS".**
+Make sure the render mode for it is set to Screen Space - Overlay. **You will also need to tag it as "CSS".**

 ![alt text](https://github.com/PoliMatteo/UI_Testing/blob/main/screenshots/Canvas%20SS.png)

 The second canvas is placed inside the world, and will be then called **World Space Canvas**.
-The render mode for this one needs to be set to World Space. **You will also need to tag it as "CWS".**
+The render mode for this one needs to be set to Screen Space - World. **You will also need to tag it as "CWS".**

 ![alt text](https://github.com/PoliMatteo/UI_Testing/blob/main/screenshots/Canvas%20WS.png)